ROCm/hipfort/docs/tutorials/rocsolver-examples.rst

 ============================

-Several rocSOLVER routines reduce a matrix to a condensed form used inside the eigenvalue and SVD algorithms. ``getrf`` aside, these are lower-level building
+Several rocSOLVER routines reduce a matrix to a condensed form used inside the eigenvalue and SVD algorithms, or solve the condensed problem itself.
+These are lower-level building blocks:
-blocks:

 * ``gebrd`` reduces a general matrix to bidiagonal form.
 * ``sytrd`` reduces a symmetric matrix to tridiagonal form, and ``latrd``